 This has disturbing consequences that eventually lead her to perpetuate a cycle of violence in the outside world.

-Rift acts as a prologue for a feature length film.
+Bind acts as a prologue for a feature length film.

-Make a donation to Rift.
+Make a donation to Bind.

 Meet the Filmmakers

 Inka Rusi — Director/Writer